-Established in 1968, one of our country's wildest and most rugged national parks – North Cascades National Park – turns 50 years old this year.
+Established in 1968, one of our country's wildest and most rugged national parks – North Cascades National Park – turned 50 years old in 2018.
 Although lesser known than most other national parks, it is home to some of the most pristine wilderness and remote mountain peaks outside Alaska.

-In an effort to shine a light on the beauty of this unique park and the issues it faces, I plan to climb and summit 50 peaks inside North Cascades National Park’s boundary during the 2018 climbing season.
+In an effort to shine a light on the beauty of this unique park and the issues it faces, I set out to climb and summit 50 peaks inside North Cascades National Park’s boundary during the 2018 climbing season.

 Since moving from the Midwest to the Northwest in 2013, I've developed a strong sense of identity with North Cascades National Park.
-Through this project, I hope to raise awareness and appreciation for the park.
-In turn, I hope to inspire others to find, respect, and be enriched by their own national parks and local landscapes, at a time in America when public lands are at a tipping point.
+Through this project, I aimed to raise awareness and appreciation for the park, and inspire others to find, respect, and be enriched by their own national parks and local landscapes, at a time in America when public lands are at a tipping point.